If you’re reading these reviews, chances are you know what Usenet is.

 Beginners might find themselves on their own because a free newsreader is not included with the service, although it does have a Usenet search tool that comes free with your account and allows you to create unlimited NZB files.
 Also, the free VPN software included with the annual subscription is far from being the best out there in terms of server locations.

 GigaNews is among the most expensive Usenet providers, but it offers quite a lot for the price.
 Some of the perks you get with GigaNews include 50 SSL connections to 4 different server locations, 3+ years of binary retention, 17+ years of text retention, a speed accelerator and the premium version of Golden Frog’s VyprVPN service.

 The number of features that GigaNews has to offer might be overwhelming and not worth the money to users who won’t use them all.
 However, if you want quality and more choice, then GigaNews is right for you.
 Don’t believe us?
 You can test the service out with a free 14-day trial.

 Supernews is one of the services that’s been out there for a very long time, reaching back to the mid-90s.
 The service prides itself with servers in Europe and the US, and access to over 110,000 newsgroups.

 The company retains multiple copies of articles on its network, asserting this helps to ensure a 100 percent completion rate.

 That said, the retention is rather short.
 You only get 2,357 days of binary retention, although you do get 5,021 days of text retention.

 Supernews provides unlimited speeds.
-Choosing a subscription plan is a pretty straightforward process, as the company only has one.
+Choosing a subscription plan is a pretty straightforward process, and you can choose between a monthly or yearly plan.
 You may find it a tad expensive, but it is a quality unlimited service you can have for $11.99 (£9.10) a month.
 The first month is only $5.99 (£4.55) and if you’re not sure you want it or you don’t trust the reviews, there’s a three-day trial period to see for yourself.
 Your credit card will not be charged during that period.